Pancharangi

 Pancharangi is a 2010 Indian Kannada language romantic comedy film with philosophical overtones directed and produced by Yogaraj Bhat starring Diganth and Nidhi Subbaiah in the lead roles.
 The music has been composed by Mano Murthy, story and screenplay is written by Pawan Kumar.
 The film was predominantly shot in the coastal locales of Karnataka state.

 It is a story that unfolds in a span of two days and tackles issues like education, love, profession, marriage, family, life and relationships in a "fun and non-preachy way."
 As a film with minimal budget under Bhat's maiden home production, it fared well at the box-office.
 The popular song Lifeu Ishtene was a runaway success and it was used as the title of Pawan Kumar's debut film.

 Plot

-A family goes to a village near Mangalore to finalize a bride for the elder son, Lucky (Pavan Kumar).
-Lucky is a US-based software professional, and is a teetotaler, always abiding by the pressure and demands of his parents, so much to the fact that he does not have the courage to speak out that he already has a girlfriend.
+A family goes to a village near Mangalore to finalize a bride for their elder son, Lucky (Pavan Kumar).
+Lucky is a US-based software professional, and is a teetotaler, always abiding by the pressure and demands of his parents, so much so that he does not have the courage to speak out that he already has a girlfriend.
 Bharath Kumar (Diganth), the youngest son, is a carefree individual with weird ideas on life.
 Bharath meets a tomboyish girl, Ambika (Nidhi Subbaiah), who is the house-owner's niece, and they begin to mingle well due to the nature of their personalities.

-However, following a few unusual twists and turns, the alliance is called off and the groom's family members walk out due to embarrassment.
+However, following a few unusual twists and turns, the alliance is called off and the groom's family members walk out from embarrassment.
 Ambika, who has now developed a strong feeling of love towards Bharath, goes ahead and confronts him.
 And finally, Bharath too says yes.